 Prioritise their work.
 Think about what you can do in-house and what you really need a freelancer to do.
 Maybe it’s quicker for you to re-purpose content yourself and leave new pieces to a freelancer.
 Maybe it’s the other way around.
 Perhaps you have colleagues who have great attention to detail and can edit your content for free or an intern who can transcribe a podcast or interview that your freelancer can later use as the basis of a blog.
 Most importantly, evergreen content is a budget-saver so prioritise paying your freelancer to create this type of piece, even if it’s a long one like an e-book – it’s where you’ll get the most value.

 Provide them with all the tools they need: Start with a solid brief (here’s how to write a good one) that includes sources of inspiration, quotes, keywords, audience profile, a list of likes/dislikes and important inclusions/exclusions.
-Also include a style guide, examples of previous relevant work, contact details of people they can interview, transcripts, and links research and content they can draw from.
+Also include a style guide, examples of previous relevant work, contact details of people they can interview, transcripts, and links to research and content they can draw from.
 It will take less time, and therefore be less expensive if you provide as much research and information as you can upfront.

 Work within your agreed project parameters.
 Nothing blows out a budget like endless revisions, extending the word or page count mid-project, and slow responses to questions and drafts.
 Respond to their questions and provide feedback as soon as you can to keep billable hours down.
 Furthermore, your freelancer should outline how many rounds of revisions or amends are included in their quote so ensure every stakeholder who needs to see it does so within that limit.